Chapter 13 Bankruptcy Basics

 Using Chapter 13 Bankruptcy to Manage Student Loans

-You can often reduce the amount you pay on student loans during your Chapter 13 bankruptcy.
+Getting rid of student loans in bankruptcy is difficult.
+However, you can often use Chapter 13 bankruptcy to help manage otherwise high student loan payments and reduce the amount you pay on student loans during your Chapter 13 bankruptcy.

 Your Property in Chapter 13 Bankruptcy